akkartik/text.love/README.md

 ## Mirrors and Forks

-This repo is a fork of lines.love at [http://akkartik.name/lines.html](http://akkartik.name/lines.html).
+This repo is a fork of [lines.love](http://akkartik.name/lines.html).
 Updates to it can be downloaded from the following mirrors:

 * https://codeberg.org/akkartik/text.love